Weight filtrations on GKZ-systems: Introduction

 The module

-is the $A$-hypergeometric system to $A$ and $\beta$ introduced by Gel'fand, Graev, Kapranov and Zelevinsky in the 1980's.
-We refer to \cite{SST} and the current literature for more information on these modules, but highlight some properties.
+is the $A$-hypergeometric system induced by $A$ and $\beta$ introduced by Gel'fand, Graev, Kapranov and Zelevinsky in the 1980's.
+We refer to \cite{SST}, the surveys \cite{Sti, RSSW}, and the current literature for more information on these modules, but highlight some properties.

-The \emph{strongly resonant quasi-degrees} $\sRes(A)$ of $A$ form an infinite hyperplane arrangement in $\CC^d$ which was introduced in \cite{SchulzeWalther-ekdi} and used to sharpen a result of Gel'fand et al.\ by showing that $\beta\not\in\sRes(A)$ is equivalent to $M_A^\beta$ being the Fourier--Laplace transform of $\TVmap_+(\calO_T^\beta)$ where $\calO_T^\beta$ is described before Theorem \ref{thm-SWekdi}.
+The \emph{strongly resonant quasi-degrees} $\sRes(A)$ of $A$ form an infinite discrete hyperplane arrangement in $\CC^d$ which was introduced in \cite{SchulzeWalther-ekdi} and used to sharpen a result of Gel'fand et al.\ by showing that $\beta\not\in\sRes(A)$ is equivalent to $M_A^\beta$ being the Fourier--Laplace transform of $\TVmap_+(\calO_T^\beta)$ where $\calO_T^\beta$ is described before Theorem \ref{thm-SWekdi}.
 In fact, it was Gel'fand and his collaborators that first observed a connection between $A$-hypergeometric systems and intersection complexes in \cite[Prop.~3.2]{GKZ-Euler}.

 If the semigroup ring $S_A:=\CC[\NN A]\simeq R_A/I_A$ is normal (or, equivalently, if the semigroup $\NN A$ is saturated in $\ZZ A$) then $0$ is not strongly resonant.
 In particular then, the inverse Fourier--Laplace transform of $M_A^0$ is the module $\TVmap_+(\calO_T)$ from Section \ref{sec:weightontorus}.
 Since the Fourier--Laplace transform is an equivalence of categories, our results on $\TVmap_+(\calO_T)$ solve for normal $S_A$ the longstanding problem of determining the composition factors for $M_A^0$.